Ernest94/Zwerfbond/README.md

 ---

+# BACKEND

+The flask backend script that serves the mapdata.
+The .mbtiles files are not in Git.
+Ask Ernest94 for the files.

+---

+# MISC
+Some  python and Jupyter notebook files to tryout some things while making the app.

+---

 ## Run the App

 Download the repository: git clone https://github.com/Ernest94/Zwerfbond.git

 Install modules Kivy:
 > python3 -m pip install "kivy[base]"

 > python3 -m pip install kivymd

 Install Flask module to run the backend script